 So when did the advertising start?

 Facebook wasted no time after the acquisition.
 It was 2013 when they began to monetise Instagram with a simple sponsored posts feature while also introducing video posts.
-This allowed businesses to pay for extended reach.
-The feature wasn’t anywhere near as effective as the current forms of advertising on instagram given that there weren’t options for “shop now” (or “learn more”, etc) buttons and no carousel features (being able to showcase more than one photo or video for a product or service).
+This allowed businesses to pay for extended reach and launch their Instagram ads campaigns.
+The feature wasn’t anywhere near as effective as the current forms of advertising on instagram given that there weren’t options for “shop now” (or “learn more”, etc) buttons and no carousel features (being able to showcase more than one image or video for a product or service).
 But it certainly did start to make it clear that there was an audience when engagement went through the roof for these businesses.
 It also resulted in an increased amount of engagement for Facebook’s photo sharing functionality.
 At this point, some very important changes started to happen.

 As the story feature rolled out however, there was one glaring omission: Insights.
 Businesses were not able to get anywhere near the sorts of data they required to be as effective as possible and make better informed decisions.
 This all changed in January of 2017, when Instagram introduced “Story Insights” and decided to make stories available to all business accounts across the globe along with an “objectives” functionality for this style of advertising much like you’ll see when creating Facebook ads.